nyorain/vil/docs/own/workstack.md

+- [ ] integration test: depend on meson subproject for mock driver And don't hardcode my own env path
+	- [ ] also make sure we don't need the layer to be installed but use the latest built version. pass build path in via meson config header file?
+	- [ ] add manual meson dependencies from integration test to used layer and mock driver
+- [ ] add mutex to descriptorPool, make sure it's correctly used everywhere
+- [ ] document what to do when descriptors are not available when clicking new record in UI.
+Implement prototype for always-cow-on-submission?
+Should probably be toggleable.
+- [ ] clean up special descriptorSet handling in handles.cpp
 - [x] allow descriptor set dereference in commandRecord, see performance.md
 	- fix descriptorSet gui viewer via similar approach
 	- [x] only addCow the needed descriptorSets in commandHook
 	- [x] capture (via addCow) the descriptorSets when selecting a record in the gui
+- rework gui device locking.
+We should be able to execute draw/uploadDraw without holding a lock THE WHOLE TIME.
+Only lock it where it's really needed
+- [x] got the null mock driver to work.
+  [x] Now write a simple test just creating an instance and device with vil and the validation layer.
+And check that we can execute that on CI as well
+	- write test for creating ds, updating it with imageView, destroying imageView and then using ds in submission (might need partially_bound or something I guess)
 - rename main branch to main
 - hide shader debugger behind config feature?
 	- adds a whole new library and isn't ready yet at all.